 Licensed Naturopathic Physicians have graduated from an accredited 4-year medical program, which meets national standards for physician status, through a national licensing board exam.
 After successful completion, a Naturopath is licensed as a primary care physician.
 Currently, there are 15 states, which license Naturopaths as primary care physicians.
-Unfortunately, Massachusetts is the only state in New England that does not allow a naturopathic doctor to practice as a primary care physician.

 • Doctor of Naturopathic Medicine, Bastyr University, Seattle WA www.bastyr.edu

 • Bachelor of Science, University of Massachusetts, Amherst MA

 • American Association of Naturopathic Physicians, AANP.org, member